Financial Aid Information

 * This data does not provide a breakout for gender, ethnicity, Pell only recipients, Direct Loan and Pell recipients and Direct Loan only recipients due to the small sample size.

-** Graduate surveys conducted through Survey Monkey and available by request
+** Graduate surveys are available by request.

 Bon Secours St. Mary's Hospital School of Medical Imaging